mistletoe5215/glide-ksp/README.md

 ```

-### checking if Glide-KSP proceed successfully
+### check whether Glide-KSP proceed successfully

  - make sure the necessary classes are generated ,they are `GeneratedAppGlideModuleImpl`,`GeneratedRequestManagerFactory`,`GlideApp`,`GlideOption`,`GlideRequest`,`GlideRequests`

 ![](./snapshots/generated_classes.png)

- - then,call Glide's init in Application, ,set break points in `GeneratedAppGlideModuleImpl`,run app as  debug mode to see whether it will block in these break points
+ - then,call Glide's init in Application,set break points in `GeneratedAppGlideModuleImpl`,run app as  debug mode to see whether it will block in these break points

- - finally,see if it keeps functioning properly,load image as usual
+ - finally,see whether it keeps functioning properly,load image successfully as usual